rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 requirements, organizations can adequately design for disaster recovery solutions.

-In this post, I discuss how the Elastic Engineering team at [Onica](https://onica.com/), a [Rackspace Technology](https://www.rackspace.com/), co-created a solution with a client that leverages serverless architecture and enables an automated backup and restore for
+In this post, I discuss how the Elastic Engineering team at [Onica](https://onica.com/), a [Rackspace Technology company](https://www.rackspace.com/), co-created a solution with a client that leverages serverless architecture and enables an automated backup and restore for
 [Amazon Relational Database Service (Amazon RDS&reg;)](https://aws.amazon.com/rds/)